 Contribute to the research profile of SITraN and the Department and it’s standing nationally and internationally.

-Contribute to the development of an interdisciplinary strategy for translational research.
+Contribute to the development and leadership of an interdisciplinary strategy for translational dementia/neurodegeneration research.

 Teaching This is a research focused role however a small contribution to teaching will be expected.